 COLLECTION DEVELOPMENT POLICY

-• To inspire a community of learners by providing free resources and materials which inform, educate, entertain and enrich the community
+• To connect the community to knowledge and new possibilities by providing free resources and materials which inform, educate, entertain and enrich the community

-• To include works of enduring value as well as those timely materials on current issues
+• To include works of enduring value as well as timely materials on current issues

 • To select materials based on community needs and interests